mimiframework/Mimi.jl/docs/src/tutorials/tutorial_2.md

 ### Step 3.
 Altering Parameters

 In the case that you wish to alter an exogenous parameter, you may use the `update_param!` function.
-For example, in DICE the parameter `fco22x` is the forcings of equilibrium CO2 doubling (Wm-2), and exists in the components `climatedynamics` and `radiativeforcing`.
+For example, in DICE the parameter `fco22x` is the forcings of equilibrium CO2 doubling in watts per square meter, and exists in the components `climatedynamics` and `radiativeforcing`.
 If you wanted to change this value from its default value of `3.200` to `3.000` in both components,you would use the following code:

 ```julia
 update_param!(m, :fco22x, 3.000)